 CNB).
-Sources of data are banks' reports on trading with foreign exchange and statistical data on external payment operations.
+Sources of data are banks' reports on trading with foreign exchange, including data on exchange transactions with natural persons conducted by authorised currency exchange offices.

 Other Croatian National Bank transactions include foreign exchange sales and purchases on behalf of the Ministry of Finance.